lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * **ECDH**: public key MUST be encoded as an `ECPoint` as specified in section 2.2 of [RFC5480], with both compressed and uncompressed keys supported.
 For maximum interoperability, it is RECOMMENEDED to use uncompressed points.
 * **X25519 and X448**: MUST be encoded as per section 5 of [RFC7748].

-Even with fixed encodings for the traditional component, there may be slight differences in size of the endoded value due to, for example, encoding rules that drop leading zeroes.
+Even with fixed encodings for the traditional component, there may be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
 See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.

 The deserialization routines described below do not check for well-formedness of the cryptographic material they are recovering.
 It is assumed that underlying cryptographic primitives will catch malformed values and raise an appropriate error.